A little bit history

 For a brief time I used Gitbook, but later it pivoted to be a content publish platform instead of the awesome open-source tool set, so I abandoned the ship.

 Eventually I migrated to Gatsby, and that is how this site is built, for now.
 The primary reason is that Gatsby is based on React, arguably the most popular web framework, though it is hard to predict how long that will remain.
 The front-end world is moving frustratingly fast.
-Another minor reason is GraphQL, at the time it sounds like a revolution comparing to REST, but it is yet to be seen how far it can go.
+GraphQL at the time it sounds like a revolution comparing to REST, but it is yet to be seen how far it can go.

 I tried out Next.js for some part of the notes.
 The new React official doc is migrated from Gatsby to Next.js (https://github.com/reactjs/reactjs.org).
 So the popularity of Next may continue to increase in the short future.